jspawar80/docker_logs_ELK/README.md

 ```
 docker run -d --name log-generator chentex/random-logger:latest
 ```
-6. **Access Kibana**

-    Open your web browser and navigate to `http://localhost:5601` to access Kibana.

 Here are the steps to set up an index pattern for `logstash-*` in Kibana: